jcspigler2010/f5-pua/README.md

 When started, `build_pua.sh` or `build_pua_offline.sh` both check for the existence of this file.

-Additionally, most of the variables set in the top of `pua_config.sh` and `pua_config_offline.sh` may be overridden by this file.
+Additionally, most of the variables set in the top of `build_pua.sh` and `build_pua_offline.sh` may be overridden by this file.

 # Instructions
 A full guide is available at [PUA Solution Install Guide.docx](https://raw.githubusercontent.com/billchurch/f5-pua/master/docs/PUA%20Solution%20Install%20Guide.docx)